micgainey/micgainey.github.io/essays/the-key-to-smart-questions.md

 ## Give me an example of a smart question.

 Unlike that header, there are many people who ask questions like this.
-An example of this is “Please help on some regular expressions”.
-In this question, the asker simply said in his description that he is reading from a book and gives 4 problems for the readers to solve.
+An example of this is “Please help on some regular expressions”.In this question, the asker simply said in his description that he is reading from a book and gives 4 problems for the readers to solve.
+This doesn’t follow the criteria for a smart question because:
-This doesn’t follow the criteria for a smart question because: -	In the description it doesn’t show any effort by the asker, and simply tells the readers to solve the problems for him. -	He didn’t use meaningful and specific headers by leading with “Please help” which isn’t meaningful and “… regular expressions” which isn’t very specific to the question that he was asking.
-Finally, he wasn’t precise about the question he asked.
+  -	In the description it doesn’t show any effort by the asker, and simply tells the readers to solve the problems for him.
+  -	He didn’t use meaningful and specific headers by leading with “Please help” which isn’t meaningful and “… regular expressions”      which isn’t very specific to the question that he was asking.
+  - Finally, he wasn’t precise about the question he asked.
 Instead he listed out the problems that he couldn’t solve himself.

 A [link](https://stackoverflow.com/questions/14699820/please-help-on-some-regular-expressions) to the original post.